Responsible Borrowing

 Steps to Accept or Decline a Student Loan

-- Log in to Web Services to accept or decline your loan.
+• Log in to MyGulfCoast, go to Web Services and the Financial Aid Dashboard to accept or decline your loan.

-- Please note: Students must be enrolled in a minimum of 6 credit hours and meet MGCCC’s Satisfactory Academic Progress policy in order to be eligible for a Student Loan.
+• Please note: For the 2025-26 year, students must be enrolled in a minimum of 6 credit hours and meet MGCCC’s Satisfactory Academic Progress policy in order to be eligible for a Student Loan.

 Federal Student Loans